utopia-foss/dantro/doc/integrating.rst

     :dedent: 4

 Now, let's load the configuration and extract the simulation parameters.
-Here, they will be a ``ParamSpace`` object (see `paramspace API reference <https://paramspace.readthedocs.io/en/latest/api/paramspace.paramspace.html>`_) which allows to easily define a set of different parameters to sweep over.
+Here, they will be a :py:class:`~paramspace.paramspace.ParamSpace` object which allows to easily define a set of different parameters to sweep over.
 (For the actual values of the parameter space, see :ref:`below <integrate_data_gen_sim_params>`.)

 .. literalinclude:: ../tests/test_integration.py